- Corporate Franchise Tax

 Natural Gas & Electricity

-Texas companies are exempt from paying state sales and use tax on electricity and natural gas used in manufacturing, processing, or fabricating tangible personal property.
+Texas companies are exempt from paying state and local sales and use tax on electricity and natural gas used in manufacturing, processing, or fabricating tangible personal property.
 The company must complete a "predominant use study" that shows that at least 50% of the electricity or natural gas consumed by the business directly causes a physical change to a product.

-Gas and electricity are also exempted from state sales and use taxes if used in the processing, storage, and distribution of data by a qualified data center (a facility certified by the Comptroller as a qualifying data center under Section 151.359).
+Gas and electricity are also exempted from sales and use taxes if used in the processing, storage, and distribution of data by a qualified data center (a facility certified by the Comptroller as a qualifying data center under Section 151.359).

 Construction labor is not taxable for new construction projects (building new structures and completing unfinished structures).
 In addition, the labor to increase the production capacity of a manufacturing or processing production unit in a petrochemical refinery or chemical plant is not taxable.